Facebook Tips & Strategies

 Step-by-Step Instructions

-1. Open Meta Business Suite: Go to business.facebook.com and select the Business Account that's connected to your ads.
+1. Open Meta Business Suite: Go to business.facebook.com and select the Business Account connected to your ads.

 2. Go to "All Tools": In the left-hand navigation menu, click on All tools.